nshehadeh/policy-bot/README.md

 ### Political LLM App

 To run:
-- Start React server in in frontend/ with yarn start, if issues run: rm -rf node_modules --> yarn install --> yarn start
+- Start React server in  frontend/ with yarn start, if issues run: rm -rf node_modules --> yarn install --> yarn start
+- Start Daphne server in backend/ with daphne -b 0.0.0.0 -p 8000 policybot.asgi:application
+- Start redis with redis-server

-- Start Django server in backend/ with python manage.py makemigrations --> python manage.py migrate --> python manage.py runserver
+- To use Django admin: start Django server in backend/ with python manage.py makemigrations --> python manage.py migrate --> python manage.py runserver
 - App will run on localhost:3000, Django admin: http://127.0.0.1:8000/admin/
-- Uses postgresql for Django ORM hosted locally, change all variables in env for databases and API keys

 Currently working on:
-- Streamed Responses
-- Testing RAG-Fusion
+- Testing RAG-Fusion & overall improvements to RAG
+- Deleting chats functionality
+- Not being able to start a new chat until previous stream is done
+- Langchain adding spaces to some tokens

 Current look: